If You Suspect a Poisoning

 The North American Mycological Association (NAMA) has a comprehensive list of poisoning syndromes as well as steps to follow in seeking treatment that is available here.
 For Identification of any mushrooms in a local suspected poisoning, please contact our Scientific Advisor, Dr Steven Trudell at (206) 721-0552 (email: mycecol (at) u.washington.edu ) or Danny Miller at 425-223-1976 (email: id@psms.org ).
 For suspected poisonings in non-local areas or in other states, NAMA has a list of Identifiers by state and location available here.

-For general identification of mushrooms (not a poisoning case) please bring them to our ID clinic, a membership meeting, our annual show, or contact id@psms.org .
+For all non-emergency questions, please contact id@psms.org.
+For general identification of mushrooms (not a poisoning case) please bring them to our ID clinic, a membership meeting, our annual show, or contact id@psms.org.

 Most Common Toxic Species in the Pacific Northwest